-B1.1 Preconditions concerning financial security, legal standing, and administrative infrastructure
+B1.1 Preconditions concerning financial security, legal standing, and administrative infrastructure organisational structures to ensure the separation of financial and academic decision making, and that the institution is of appropriate legal status.

 The approval of an institution as suitable for the conduct of programmes leading to awards of the OU implies a commitment on the OU's part to ensuring that registered students will be able to complete their programmes.